-Along with classroom training, the most effective learning and development modalities that organizations are using to employ a high level of skill sets also include coaching and mentoring and on-the-job exercises, which all help to drive employees’ productivity, motivation, and engagement.
+Along with classroom training, the most effective learning and development modalities that organizations are using to employ a high level of skill sets include coaching and mentoring and on-the-job exercises, which all help to drive employees’ productivity, motivation, and engagement.

-And considering that development of learning content averages about $507/hour to produce (as indicated by the same Brandon Hall study), in-person instructor-led training tends to be one of the least expensive content to develop.
+And considering that development of learning content averages about $507/hour to produce (as indicated by the same Brandon Hall study), in-person instructor-led training tends to be one of the least expensive types of content to develop.

-methods to enhance the effectiveness and interactivity of the training program.
+to enhance the effectiveness and interactivity of the training program.